isaacnmm/pestpolicy-hugo2XX/content/posts/living-room-paint-colors-with-brown-furniture/index.md

 If you are a great fan of green color, you dont have to feel left out on blending your brown furniture with the color.
 My favorite is deep forest green because of the way it harmoniously creates a jungle environment when it blends with brown.
 I prefer this on the walls combined with a rusty pattern to make the room more warm and glamorous.
-You can also choose a light green shade in the guest room.� This will be an excellent choice to harmonize the natures main colors green and brown.
+You can also choose a light green shade in the guest room.
+This will be an excellent choice to harmonize the natures main colors green and brown.
 To relax and calm your guests, this will be the perfect way to decongest and cool down any form of noise.
 ### 14. Cream
 In order to create a unique flow in the room, cream paint is an excellent choice for that.